inazak/rmid3tag/README.md

 ## Example

-This is an example of tag deletion
+This is an example of tag deletion.

 ```
 $ rmid3tag.exe -check sample.mp3